stimm-ai/stimm/docs/developer/integration-examples.md

 ## WebRTC with LiveKit

-Stimm uses [LiveKit](https://livekit.io/) as its real‑time audio engine.
+Stimm uses [LiveKit](https://livekit.io/) as its real-time audio engine.
 LiveKit provides a robust WebRTC stack that handles media streaming, signaling, and room management.
 To build a custom client that interacts with Stimm agents, you should connect directly to LiveKit via its client SDKs.

 ### Why WebRTC (not REST/WebSocket)?

-- **Real‑time audio**: WebRTC is designed for low‑latency, high‑quality media streaming.
+- **Real-time audio**: WebRTC is designed for low-latency, high-quality media streaming.
-- **Built‑in signaling**: LiveKit manages the signaling channel, removing the need for custom WebSocket endpoints.
+- **Built-in signaling**: LiveKit manages the signaling channel, removing the need for custom WebSocket endpoints.
 - **Scalability**: LiveKit rooms can scale horizontally and support many concurrent participants.
-- **Cross‑platform**: LiveKit offers SDKs for web, mobile, and desktop.
+- **Cross-platform**: LiveKit offers SDKs for web, mobile, and desktop.

 ### Example: Custom Web Client